Jump to content

 “Getti is close.
 He is in Dar,” Himura said.

 “The Helena’s engines are new.
-Any engine trouble will have been caused by one of the crew,” Raphael said.
+One of the crew may have caused any engine trouble,” Raphael said.
 “Tell Getti we’ll double his compensation.
-Get him and his team to the Helena, ask him to include serious security gear.”
+Get him and his team to the Helena, and ask him to include serious security gear.”

-Himura reached for his cell phone to make the call and Raphael reconnected to Takumi.
+Himura reached for his cell phone to make the call, and Raphael reconnected with Takumi.

 “Sir, we’ve stopped.
 The Helena’s crew is antsy,” Takumi said.

-“Getti is on his way, he’ll reach you in,” Raphael glanced at Himura who lifted three fingers up in the air.
+“Getti is on his way.
+He’ll reach you in,” Raphael glanced at Himura, who lifted three fingers.
 “Thirty minutes.
-Keep the Helena’s crew busy with a safety drill.
-Once you see Getti’s copter, get back on course.
+Keep The Helena’s crew busy with a safety drill.
+Once you see Getti’s copter, get your Alora back on course.
 Your cargo is late, Captain.”

 “We’ll talk more when you’re on land,” Raphael said.
 “Don’t drop your guard with Captain Henry.”